bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

         - ``%j``       Job ID from the environment (e.g., Slurm, Flux)
         - ``%%``       Literal '%'

+--talp-partial-output=<bool>
+    Write one profiling output file per process instead of a single merged file.
+Only supported when the output format is JSON.

 --talp-region-select=<string>
     Select TALP regions to enable.
 This option follows the format:
     ``--talp-region-select=[(include|exclude):]<region-list>``